 The roundabouts have proven to be an effective and affordable strategy for the city.
 According to the Mayor, traffic cameras and stop lights are expensive to install and maintain.
 Roundabouts have helped solve the problem of funding for safety improvements.

-More Indian cities need to follow the same model and design street improvements that can help keep motorists safer.
+More Indiana cities need to follow the same model and design street improvements that can help keep motorists safer and reduce serious injuries.